 Only property owners need to pay property tax, which is affected by the property’s AV.

-Since the principle of government aid schemes is to give the greatest support to those who need it the most, income and Annual Value of home are commonly used as a proxy for wealth.
+Since the principle of government aid schemes is to give the greatest support to those who need it the most, income and Annual Value of a home are commonly used as a proxy for wealth.

 For government schemes that take AV into account, your AV will be based on the AV of the place of your residence (as per your NRIC), whether you’re living with your parents or you’re a tenant renting a room.

-Tenants can probably take this into account if they want to enjoy the greatest amount of government support, such as deciding between renting a small room in a landed property or renting an HDB room for the same price.
+Tenants can probably consider this if they want to enjoy the greatest amount of government support, such as deciding between renting a small room in a landed property or renting an HDB room for the same price.

 |Type of Property||Median Annual Value (2022)|